 Businesses need to take care of their long-term security now that the hybrid dust has settled, and people are starting to implement hybrid work models for the foreseeable future.

+Another possible challenge presented is the shift in work culture.
 Hybrid working has caused a shift in organisational culture because the individual hybrid work experience is different for everybody.
 Homeworkers can feel disconnected, while office workers can feel unsupported, so it can be difficult to create a new company culture that keeps everybody on the same page.

 Previously, most people went to work in an office and forged strong workplace relationships with others in a like-for-like scenario.
 This developed company culture at the roots, because people were surrounded by like-minded colleagues every day.

 Hybrid employees experience external influences, and can slip away from company culture without realising it.
 Gartner reports that HR leaders in all industries are struggling to adapt their company cultures to suit new ways of working.

 The solution is to develop a new company culture that grows with the hybrid model, which is not always easy to implement in organisations that already have a long-standing and well-established company culture in place.

 Hybrid teams need to be carefully managed from the get-go.

 Hybrid working makes it difficult to schedule complex rosters.
 HR Managers must juggle employees with different levels of time flexibility, task flexibility, and location flexibility.
 People should be in the right location at the right time, which can lead to miscommunication, wasted journeys, and general frustration within teams.